jarofghosts/ziggy/README.md

 ### `invite(nick, channel)`
 send a channel invitation to nick.
 `channel` does not have to exist, but if it does, only users in the `channel` are allowed to invite other users.
-If the channel mode i is set, only channel operators may invite other users.
+If the channel mode `+i` is set, only channel operators may invite other users.

 ### `update(userObject)`
 update user properties for users in object, same format as `users` in the